temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 Codec servers are initiated in a similar manner to a Temporal Worker.

-Before you begin to run a codec server, make sure that a Temporal service is running in your SDK of choice.
+Before running a codec server, make sure that a Temporal service is running in your SDK of choice.

 If you are using Go, feel free to base your remote codec server off of [this existing repo](https://github.com/temporalio/samples-go).
 For other languages, please refer to the diagrams in the Go sample to construct the codec server.